oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     * **Name:** `folderLE`.
     * **Description:** `Map each Object Storage folder off the moviestream_sandbox, moviestream_landing, and moviestream_gold root buckets to Data Catalog Logical Entities using the selected regular expression`.

+3. Accept the **Regular expression** option.
+Click **View Pattern Examples** for examples file pattern styles, sample files, pattern expressions, and the resulting logical data entities that are derived based on the pattern expression.

     ![On the completed Create Filename Pattern panel, the selected Regular expression option and View Pattern Examples button are highlighted.](./images/filename-patterns-1.png " ")

-3. Click **View Pattern Examples** for examples file pattern styles, sample files, pattern expressions, and the resulting logical data entities that are derived based on the pattern expression.
-A list of different pattern examples is displayed.
+4. A list of different pattern examples is displayed.
 Scroll-down the page to the **Hive Style Folders Without Database** section, expand it, and then click **Select**.

     ![The Hive Style Folders Without Database section is expanded.
 The Select button, Sample files, Pattern, and Resulting logical data entities fields are highlighted.](./images/filename-patterns-examples.png " ")